• Skip to primary navigation

 Here are some ideas for foods that are suitable to serve with Colonial Brown Bread:

 • Soups and stews: Brown bread is perfect for soaking up the flavorful broth of soups and stews.
-Try serving it with classic New England dishes like clam chowder or beef stew.
+Try my 17 Instant Pot Stew Recipes.
+Or try serving it with this beef stew.

 • Beans: Another classic pairing for brown Bread is cooked beans.
 The bread's sweetness and dense texture complement the savory and smoky flavors of the beans.

-• Sandwiches: Brown bread can be sliced and used for sandwiches.
-Try it with sliced turkey or roast beef, or make a grilled cheese sandwich with it.
+• Sandwiches: Try it with sliced turkey or roast beef, or make a grilled cheese sandwich with it.

-• Cheese and spreads: The bread's sturdy texture makes it a great choice for serving with cheese and spreads.
-Try it with cream cheese and smoked salmon or sharp cheddar and apple butter.
-Or try my chicken salad on a thick slice of this bread.
-Or this ham salad.
+• Cheese and spreads: The bread's sturdy texture is ideal for pairing with cheese and spreads.
+You can enjoy it with cream cheese and smoked salmon, sharp cheddar and apple butter, chicken salad, or ham salad.

 • Breakfast dishes: This brown bread can be toasted and served with butter and jam for a delicious breakfast.
 It can also be used as a base for French toast or bread pudding.